 Checkbot – bulk BIM workflows

-• A clear list of all imported items including status checked/not-checked
+- A clear list of all imported items, including status checked/not checked

-• 3D visualization of imported members and loads
+- 3D visualization of imported members and loads

-• Conversion table for materials and cross-sections
+- A conversion table for materials and cross-sections

-• Load combinations management
+- Load combinations management

 The tool's major advantage is that it understands not only the geometry of the original structure but, more importantly, the loading and internal forces resulting from the analysis.
 Every engineer who transforms internal forces from one analysis to another understands how tricky it can be to keep all the forces in the proper coordinate system.
-Checkbot can do that for hundreds of load combinations and tens of different tools originating from any connected structural software.
+Checkbot can do that for hundreds of load combinations and tens of different tools originating from any supported software.

 Different ways of importing data into Checkbot